-The amount of unrecognized tax benefits at December 31, 2010 that, if recognized, would favorably affect the effective tax rate is \$3.5 million.
-Such amount excludes \$1.4 million of interest and penalties accrued in the statement of financial condition, of which (\$.03) million was recognized in the current year.
+The amount of unrecognized tax benefits at December 31, 2011 that, if recognized, would favorably affect the effective tax rate is \$3.3 million.
+Such amount excludes \$0.4 million of interest and penalties accrued in the Company's consolidated statements of financial condition, of which \$(0.9) million was recognized in the current year.

-The Company anticipates that the total amount of unrecognized benefits (excluding penalties and interest) will remain unchanged over the next 12 months.
+The Company anticipates that the total amount of unrecognized benefits (excluding penalties and interest) will remain unchanged over the next twelve months.

-Income taxes are accounted for using the asset and liability method, as per FASB guidance, Accounting for Income Taxes.
-Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases.
+Income taxes are accounted for using the asset and liability method, as prescribed in FASB guidance on Accounting for Income Taxes.
+Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the consolidated financial statement carrying amounts of existing assets and liabilities and their respective tax basis.
 Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
 The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
-A valuation allowance is recorded against deferred tax assets if it is more likely than not those assets will not be realized.
-No deferred U.S. federal income taxes have been provided for the undistributed foreign corporate earnings since they have been permanently reinvested in the Company's foreign operations.
-It is not practical to determine the amount of additional tax that may be payable in the event these earnings are repatriated.
-Effective January 1, 2007, the Company, adopted FASB guidance, Accounting For Uncertainty in Income Taxes.
-It is the Company's policy to provide for uncertain tax positions and the related interest and penalties based upon management's assessment of whether a tax benefit is more likely than not to be sustained upon examination by tax authorities.
+A valuation allowance is recorded against deferred tax assets if it is deemed more likely than not that those assets will not be realized.
+No deferred U.S. federal income taxes have been provided for the undistributed foreign corporate earnings since they have been permanently reinvested in the event these earnings are repatriated.
+Pursuant to FASB guidance on Accounting for Uncertainty in Income Taxes, the Company provides for uncertain tax positions and the related interest and penalties as a component of income tax expense based upon management's assessment of whether a tax benefit is more likely than not to be sustained upon examination by tax authorities.

-18. Regulatory Requirements
+19. Regulatory Requirements

 Many of the Company's businesses are subject to regulatory restrictions and minimum capital requirements.
-These regulatory capital requirements may restrict the Company's ability to withdraw capital from its subsidiaries.
+These regulatory restrictions and capital requirements may restrict the Company's ability to withdraw capital from its subsidiaries.

-Certain U.S. subsidiaries are registered as U.S. broker-dealers or Futures Commissions Merchants subject to Rule 15c3-1 of the SEC and Rule 1.17 of the Commodity Futures Trading Commission, which specify uniform minimum net capital requirements, as defined, for their registrants, and also require a significant part of the registrants' assets be kept in relatively liquid form.
-As of December, 31 2010, the U.S. subsidiaries had net capital in excess of their minimum capital requirements.
+Certain U.S. subsidiaries of the Company are registered as U.S. broker-dealers or Futures Commissions Merchants subject to Rule 15c3-1 of the SEC and Rule 1.17 of the Commodity Futures Trading Commission, which specify uniform minimum net capital requirements, as defined, for their registrants, and also require a significant part of the registrants' assets be kept in relatively liquid form.
+As of December, 31 2011, the Company's U.S. subsidiaries had net capital in excess of their minimum capital requirements.
 Certain European subsidiaries of the Company are regulated by the FSA and must maintain financial resources (as defined by the FSA) in excess of the total financial resources requirement of the FSA.
-As of December 31, 2010, the European subsidiaries had financial resources in excess their requirements.
+As of December 31, 2011, the European subsidiaries had financial resources in excess of their requirements.

-Certain other subsidiaries are subject to regulatory and other requirements of the jurisdictions in which they operate.
+Certain other subsidiaries of the Company are subject to regulatory and other requirements of the jurisdictions in which they operate.

 The regulatory requirements referred to above may restrict the Company's ability to withdraw capital from its regulated subsidiaries.
-As of December 31, 2010, \$274.3 million of net assets were held by regulated subsidiaries.
-These subsidiaries had aggregate regulatory net capital, as defined, in excess of the aggregate regulatory requirements, as defined, of \$155.9 million.
+As of December 31, 2011, \$329.9 million of net assets were held by regulated subsidiaries.
+These subsidiaries had aggregate regulatory net capital, as defined, in excess of the aggregate regulatory requirements, as defined, of \$150.8 million.

-19. Segment and Geographic Information
+20. Segment and Geographic Information